M4tth4ck333/jan-browser-extension/README.md

 - You can secure the bridge with a shared token:
   - Start MCP with `BRIDGE_TOKEN` set (env var).
-  - Set the same token in the extension storage under key `bridgeToken`.
+  - Set the same token in the extension (Options → Bridge) under key `bridgeToken`.
+  - Enable the toggle "Use token for bridge auth" (default: off).
+When enabled, the background appends `?t=…` to the WS URL.

 Quick way to set the token in the extension (DevTools console of the service worker):